Deep Graph Matching and Searching for Semantic Code Retrieval: Conclusion

 \section{Conclusion}

 We propose DGMS, a deep graph matching and searching model for semantic code retrieval tasks.
 In particular, we represent both source codes and query texts with graph-structured data and then encode and match them with the proposed DGMS model.
 Our model makes better use of the rich structural information in source codes and query texts as well as the interaction semantic relations between each other.
 Extensive experiments demonstrate that DGMS significantly outperforms the state-of-the-art baseline models by a large margin on two benchmark datasets from two representative programming languages (\ie, Java and Python).
-Our future plan is to explore more effective ways to construct text graphs and code graphs for other programming languages (\ie, C/C++, C\#, PHP, etc.) as well as develop better graph comparison functions to further improve the performance of code retrieval tasks.
+One limitation of our work is that we consider the document descriptions of code snippets as the query texts to train our model as there is no benchmark dataset that contains a large corpus of paired human-written questions and corresponding code snippets.
+In future work, we hope to find more datasets with large amounts of pairs of human-written query questions and corresponding code snippets, and then train and test our model with these datasets from a more realistic scenario.
+Another future work is to explore more effective ways to construct text graphs and code graphs for other programming languages (\ie, C/C++, C\#, PHP, etc.) as well as develop better graph comparison functions to further improve the performance of semantic code retrieval tasks.